Andrealavi/compilers/LFMCompilerLLVMUpdated/README.md

-# Small Interpreter for a Minimal Functional Language
+# Small Compiler for a Minimal Functional Language

 This version is used for adding new features to the compiler, in order to prepare for the **Compilers** exam.